DreamLab/Mobile-DLSponsoringModule/TUTORIAL.md

 ### Step 2.
 Instantiation od `DLSponsoringAdView` for view controller.

-Each view controller presenting sponsor banner should use its own instance of `DLSponsoringAdView`.
+Each view controller or other view presenting sponsor banner should use its own instance of `DLSponsoringAdView`.

 In order to get it you only need calling getter with your controller instance as a parameter.
-To support memory management please keep adView reference as a strong property of your viewController.
-At the same time `DLSponsoringAdView` keeps weak reference to your controller.
+To support memory management please keep adView reference as a strong property of your ad parent view.
+At the same time `DLSponsoringAdView` keeps weak reference to your view.

 ```
 @property (strong, nonatomic) DLSponsoringAdView *adView;

-self.adView = [DLSponsoringBannerModule.sharedInstance adViewForViewController:self]
+self.adView = [DLSponsoringBannerModule.sharedInstance adViewForParentView:self]
 ```

-It is important your view controller conforms to delegate protocol `DLSponsoringAdViewDelegate` as getter automatically assigns your controller to be delegate of `DLSponsoringAdView`.
+It is important your parent view conforms to delegate protocol `DLSponsoringAdViewDelegate` as getter automatically assigns your controller to be delegate of `DLSponsoringAdView`.

 ```
 @interface YourViewcontroller: UIViewController<DLSponsoringAdViewDelegate>